euphonie/study-notes/Computer Science/Theory/Natural Language Processing/RNNs/Long Short-Term Memory Cells.md

 # Long Short-Term Memory Cells (LSTM)

 This neural network structure allows to avoid the vanishing gradient problem.
-It does it by
+It does it by allowing certain inputs to be latched, or stored, for long periods of time in case they are needed in future steps of the training process.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTQwNzAxODA4XX0=
+eyJoaXN0b3J5IjpbLTExMDEyMjgzMzBdfQ==
 -->